ARM-DOE/sts/README.md

-          order     : fifo    # File order (fifo (first in, first out) or none) delete    : true    # Whether or not to delete files after reception confirmation method    : http    # Transfer method ("http", "disk", or "none")
+          order     : fifo    # File order (fifo (first in, first out) or none) delete    : true    # Whether or not to delete files after reception confirmation method    : http    # Transfer method ("http", "disk", or "none") include-hidden : false  # Whether or not to include "hidden" files
+      include: # Regular expression pattern(s) as white list for files to send
+        - ...
+      ignore: # Regular expression pattern(s) as black list for files NOT to send
+        - ...
+      group-by : ^([^\.]*)  # How to group files for bandwidth sharing

 # INCOMING CONFIGURATION
 IN: